comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ## Ch 2.
 Navigation

 * p.
-8: Listing the contents of a Directory: On HiPerGator, your account starts with no files or directories.
+8: **Listing the contents of a Directory**: On HiPerGator, your account starts with no files or directories.
 When you type the `ls` command at the bottom of p.
 8, it will not show any files:

    ```bash
    [magitz@login2 ~]$ ls